-Let’s peel back the curtain on the behind the scenes of NPC 2019 and even NPC 2018 and give you an idea on what lead up to this year’s event in Chicago.
+Let’s peel back the curtain on the behind-the-scenes of NPC 2019 and even NPC 2018 and give you an idea of what lead up to this year’s event in Chicago.

 Musicians make music.
 Obvious, right?
 Musicians perform for audiences.
 Yeah, of course.
 But for a number of reasons YouTube musicians do not have the best set of circumstances to make that happen.
 Touring for a long period of time doesn’t balance well with content creation and performing locally doesn’t work either unless you’re in the right city (and then you can only service that one city).

-First thing we did was name the event.
-We came up with the name NPC, because it describes the event plainly, “Nerdcore Party Con” and it also is recognizable gaming lingo.
+The first thing we did was name the event.
+We came up with the name NPC because it describes the event plainly, “Nerdcore Party Con” and it also is recognizable gaming lingo.

 NPC 2018 Austin was wonderful and a great launching point.
 We proved that we could get a group of artists from around the world to hang out (and get along) and then we proved that fans would come out and meet us if we announced an event.
 NPC 2019 was the next step in the evolution of the event: a performance.

 First off, we had to pick a new location for NPC 2019.
 We wanted to rotate cities so that we can reach fans in new places year in and year out.
 Nashville was the winner.
 What it had going for it was that it’s a music city, we had numerous connections locally and it would be reasonably affordable to plan the event there.